guitarbien/order-event-sourcing/readme.md

 Designing API with [api-blueprint](http://apiblueprint.org) at `./api-blueprint`, and generate it with [aglio](https://github.com/danielgtaylor/aglio).
 You can install aglio globally or only with the project.

-For example, generate the document to the public folder from api-blueprint: `./node_modules/aglio/bin/aglio.js -i api-blueprint/User.md -o public/doc/index.html`, and you can see [the document](http://your-project-domain/doc)
+For example, generate the document to the public folder from api-blueprint: `./node_modules/aglio/bin/aglio.js -i apiary.apib -o public/doc/index.html`, and you can see [the document](http://your-project-domain/doc)

 ## phpcs
 If you want to exec phpcs with every commit: `cp ./git-hooks/pre-commit .git/pre-commit`